What Happens During a Credit Card Billing Cycle?

 The Credit Card Process Ongoing

 As you make charges and payments with your credit card, your balance and available credit will go up and down.
 Pay attention to your billing statement for minimum payment and date due.
 To keep good credit, you should make at least the minimum payment each month and stay well below your credit limit.
-If you're unsure of your credit limit, you can check it before making a purchase by calling the number on the back of your credit card.
+If you're unsure of your credit limit, you can check it before making a purchase by calling the number on the back of your credit card or checking your account online.